opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/rdf.rst

-XML files
+RDF files
 =========

-You can use an XML (.xml) file as a data source.
+You can use a RDF (.rdf) file as a data source.

-This platform creates records from an arbitrary XML structure by converting all elements at a specific depth (optionally filtered by tag) to a set of records.
+This platform creates records from an arbitrary RDF structure by converting all elements at a specific depth (optionally filtered by tag) to a set of records.
 For each element converted to a record, attributes, enclosed tags, and content are converted to fields.
 Complex data inside fields is converted to a JSON representation containing both attributes and content.